nickebbitt/nickebbitt.github.io/_posts/2021-12-04-grow-yourself-through-communities.md

 ![grow-yourself](/assets/grow-yourself-through-communities/grow-yourself.png){:class="img-responsive"}

-So to summarise, I truly believe (and have first-hand experience) that if you get involved in communities you will grow yourself both personally and professionally.
+So to summarise, through being involed with communities of different kinds and at different levels of engagement you will grow yourself both personally and professionally in a variety of ways.